How to Punch Harder: The Physics and Biomechanical Drills To Make You A Knockout Artist

 A common mistake is staying tense throughout the punch.

-Tension is not only the enemy of speed, but also the nemesis of power.
-To demonstrate why, let’s look at how a whip works.
+Tension is the enemy of speed, which also makes it the enemy of power.

 Essential Boxing Drills to Increase Punching Force